Confinement and orbital stability of solitons of the NLS equation on metric graphs

-In this section we collect some remarks on the scope of our results and we also formulate a few open problems.
+In this section we collect some further results and remarks on the scope of our findings and we also formulate a few open problems.
 Moreover, we report numerical simulations of the collision of a slow NLS soliton with the compact core of the simplest example of a metric graph satisfying Assumption~H.